punktDe/archivist/Readme.md

 automatically created hierarchy.

-This package is inspired by the package [Sitegeist Critical Mass](https://github.com/sitegeist/Sitegeist.CriticalMass), but requires the new react UI.
+This package is inspired by the package [Sitegeist Critical Mass](https://github.com/sitegeist/Sitegeist.CriticalMass), but build for the new react UI, with extended feature set and fully tested.

 ## Configuration

 You can configure the behavior differently for every triggering node type.
+The configuration options are best explained by example.
+These examples are taken from ``Configuration/Testing/Settings.yaml`` and are thus automatically tested.

-## Example Configuration
+## Example Configurations

     PunktDe:
       Archivist:
         sortingInstructions:

+          # Simple Example
+          #
-          # Configuration for the node 'PunktDe.Archivist.TriggerNode'
+          # Configuration for the nodeType 'PunktDe.Archivist.TriggerNode'.
+The sorting is triggered if a node of this type is
+          # created or if a property on this node is changed.
+This node is than available as 'node' in the other parts of the configuration
           'PunktDe.Archivist.TriggerNode':

             # The query selecting the root node of the automatically created hierarchy
             hierarchyRoot: "${q(site).find('[instanceof Neos.ContentRepository.Testing:Page]').get(0)}"

             # Optional: The sorting of the nodes inside the target hierarchy.
-Can be the name of a property or an eel expression like seen below
+Can be the name of a property or an eel
+            # expression like seen below
             sorting: title

+            # In the context is evaluated first.
+You can define variables here which you can use in the remaining
+            # configuration
             context:
               publishDate: "${node.properties.date}"